 The Sex Discrimination Act (1975) and the Equality Act (2010) places a positive duty on us not to treat anyone unfairly because of their gender, this means to eliminate discrimination and promote equality of opportunity between girls and boys, men and women.
-We need to ensure that the needs of both sexes and transgender people are taken into account in our services and employment.
+We need to

-- Registers will not separate boys from girls because pupils will be listed alphabetically; - All pupils will have equal access to all curricular opportunities and activities; - We expect boys and girls to perform equally well in all subjects and activities, and we will monitor pupil achievement and participation to ensure that the gap between boys and girls does not increase; - All pupils will be expected to work together in a constructive and positive manner; - New resources will be vetted to ensure that they show girls, boys, women and men involved in a diverse range of non-stereotypical roles and activities, thereby challenging stereotyped ideas about what females and males can and should do; - When appropriate, stories and poems which challenge gender stereotypes will be read in class and during acts of collective worship;

-- Pupils will be discouraged from using sexist language and commended when they challenge such language; - We expect exactly the same standards of tidiness and politeness from boys as from girls.
+- Registers will not separate boys from girls because pupils will be listed alphabetically; - All pupils will have equal access to all curricular opportunities and activities; - We expect boys and girls to perform equally well in all subjects and activities, and we will monitor pupil achievement and participation to ensure that the gap between boys and girls does not increase; - All pupils will be expected to work together in a constructive and positive manner; - New resources will be vetted to ensure that they show girls, boys, women and men involved in a diverse range of non-stereotypical roles and activities, thereby challenging stereotyped ideas about what females and males can and should do: - When appropriate, stories and poems which challenge gender stereotypes will be read in class and during acts of collective worship; - Pupils will be discouraged from using sexist language and commended when they challenge such language; - We expect exactly the same standards of tidiness and politeness from boys as from girls.